On Conservative Matrix Fields: Continuous Asymptotics and Arithmetic: Preliminaries

 \section{Preliminaries}

-While there are plenty other more comprehensive sources regarding Ore algebras and D-finite functions \cite{Kauers2023,ChyzakSalvy1998}, Poincar\'e Perron asymptotics \cite{Poincare1885,Perron1921,FlajoletSedgewick2009,}, and Ap\'ery limits \cite{DoughertyBliss2021,ChamberlandStraub2021,KoutschanZudilin2021}, the following sub-sections detail definitions, theorems, and notations that will be used later in this paper.
-The final sub-section regarding conservative matrix fields contains similarly core definitions and results.
+While there are more comprehensive sources on Ore algebras and D-finite functions \cite{Kauers2023,ChyzakSalvy1998} and on Ap\'ery limits \cite{DoughertyBliss2021,ChamberlandStraub2021,KoutschanZudilin2021}, the following subsections collect the definitions, theorems, and notation used later in the paper.
+The final subsection on conservative matrix fields contains similarly foundational definitions and results.